 The winery in the Hungarian region Eger was founded in 1993 by the Hungarian oenologist Tibor Gál (1958-2005) when he returned home after a long stay in Italy.
-The partners were Marchese Nicolo Incisa della Rochetta, the producer of the Sassicaia, as well as Burkard Bovensiepen, the owner of Alpina-BMW.
-From Gál, Incisa and Alpina resulted the company name "GIA".
-In 2002, following the departure of Alpina, the US company Kobrand Corporation (a shareholder in one of the largest US wine trading companies).
-Gál had his reputation as a top enologist and consultant acquired in Friuli, Piedmont and especially in Tuscany, where he was in the winery Ornellaia worked as a cellar master for several years.
-He was also instrumental in building the winery Capaia involved in South Africa, where he held a small stake.
-Here he died in February 2005 in a car accident.
-From a wine magazine Tibor Gál was called "flying Hungarian wine wizard".
+Marchese Nicolo Incisa della Rochetta, the producer of the Sassicaia, as well as Burkard Bovensiepen, the owner of Alpina-BMW.
+The company name “GIA” resulted from Gál, Incisa and Alpina.
+In 2002, after Alpina left the US company Kobrand Corporation (partner in one of the largest US wine trading companies).
+Gál had his reputation as a top oenologist and consultant acquired in Friuli, Piedmont and especially in Tuscany, where he worked in the winery Ornellaia worked as a cellar master for several years.
+He was also instrumental in building the winery Capaia in South Africa, in which he held a small stake.
+Here he died in a car accident in February 2005.
+Tibor Gál was described by a wine magazine as a "flying Hungarian wine magician".

-When setting up his winery, he set himself the goal of reviving the winemaking tradition in Eger and combine it with the latest technologies and processes in winemaking.
+When building his winery, he set himself the goal of reviving the winegrowing tradition in Eger and combining it with the latest technologies and processes in winemaking.
 One focus of his work was the creation of an Egri Bikavér (Erlauer bull's blood ) new style plus classification as the first origin-protected wine of Hungary.
-He experimented with different Pinot Noir clones Burgundy and was able to create three hectares of pajados with a high density of 10,520 vines / hectare.
-Gál also played a leading role in the development of the Hungarian Wine Law in 2004.
+He experimented with different Pinot Noir clones Burgundy and had Pajados plant three hectares with a high stock density of 10,520 vines / hectare.
+Gál also played a leading role in the development of the Hungarian Wine Act 2004.
 After his tragic death, it became a common goal of the family, colleagues and friends to preserve his professional and intellectual heritage.
-The company is run by wife Ibolya, as well as sons Tibor jun. and Zsombor continued.
+The business is run by his wife Ibolya and his sons Tibor jun. and Zsombor continued.

-The extensive basement consists of 15 areas connected by corridors.
-This is represented on the bottle label in the form of a formal labyrinth.
-The total property covers approximately 90 hectares, of which 51.5 hectares are planted with vines in, for example, the Gröber, Pajados and Síkhegy sites.
-These were only planted after extensive analyzes, taking into account climate, precipitation, number of hours of sunshine and soil conditions.
-70% of the red wines Cabernet Franc.
+The extensive cellars consist of 15 areas connected by corridors.
+This is shown on the bottle label in the form of a formal labyrinth.
+The total property covers around 90 hectares, of which 51.5 hectares are planted with vines in, for example, the Gröber, Pajados and Síkhegy locations.
+These were only planted after extensive analyzes taking into account the climate, rainfall, number of hours of sun and soil conditions.
+The red wine varieties are 70% Cabernet Franc.
 Cabernet Sauvignon. kadarka, Kékfrankos ( ) Merlot.
-Pinot Noir and Syrah, as well as 30% of the white wine varieties Chardonnay.
-Leányka (Girl grape) and Viognier cultured.
-In addition, grapes from contract growers are also purchased.
-From this, traditional, Hungarian wines such as the already mentioned Egri Bikavér, as well as red and white wines of international style are produced in about 20 different brands.
+Pinot Noir and Syrah, as well as 30% white wine varieties Chardonnay.
+Leányka (Girl cluster) and Viognier cultured.
+In addition, grapes are also purchased from contract winemakers.
+It is used to produce traditional Hungarian wines such as the aforementioned Egri Bikavér, as well as red and white wines of international style in around 20 different brands.